Olatisunkanmi/A-Social-Network-web-app-with-an-embedded-market-Place/README.md

-# A FULL-Stack Social Media Web-app.
+# A Social Network web-app with an embedded market Place

 Stack;
   React.JS frontend.